-For the architectural model maker it is fairly easy to produce a layered topographic model using polystyrene sheets: each layer of sheet is covered completely with thin TWO-SIDED ADHESIVE TAPE, TRANSFER GLUE or SELF-ADHESIVE FILM and stacked one upon the other.
-When finished, the resulting visible layer lines should be brushed with a solvent, for example DICHLOROMETHANE, whereby the polystyrene “dissolves” into a uniform looking surface.
+For the architectural model maker it is fairly easy to produce a layered topographic model using polystyrene sheets: each layer of sheet is covered completely with thin Double-Sided Adhesive Film, transfer glue or self-Adhesive Films and stacked one upon the other.
+When finished, the resulting visible layer lines should be brushed with a solvent, for example Dichloromethane, whereby the polystyrene “dissolves” into a uniform looking surface.

 Small openings can be cut into facades when the PS sheets are no thicker than 0.75 mm.
 In order to produce a sense of depth, the sheets can be glued to solid objects made out of PS foam, acrylic or wood.
 Cut-outs from thicker sheets must be sawed or scored and broken through.